2014 Catalan self-determination referendum: Surveys with the referendum questions

-Since December 2013, several surveys have been carried out on the two stated questions of the referendum.
+Since December 2013, several surveys had been carried out on the two stated questions of the referendum.
 The "Yes/Yes"-option indicates the percentage of voters in favour of Catalonia becoming an independent state and the "Yes/No"-option indicates the percentage in favour of Catalonia becoming a state but against independence.
 Voters who vote in the first question no, are against Catalonia becoming a state.

 Short-term polling

 Long-term surveys

 Trends in support for Catalan independence can be observed by comparing more recent surveys with that carried out by Spain's Centro de Investigaciones Sociológicas in 1996, which asked "Personally, would you support or reject Catalonia becoming independent?".

 Results

 The Catalan government indicated that 2,305,290 votes were cast overall, out of 5.4m eligible voters.
 The Catalan government did not provide a final turnout percentage figure.

 Turnout estimates published by media outlets range between 37.0% and 41.6% (the latter figure, based on the Catalan government's preliminary data).
 80.8% of the cast votes supported the Yes-Yes option, 10.1% the Yes-No, 4.5% the No option.

 Turnout varied greatly across the 41 administrative districts of Catalonia.
 It was higher than 50% in twelve of them, whereas in two it was lower than 25%.
 The proportion of Yes-Yes votes over the total electorate ranged between 12.9% (Val d'Aran) and 56.9% (Priorat).
 In the most populous district (Barcelonès) turnout was 32.5% and the overall proportion of Yes-Yes votes reached 24.9%.